Diagnosis of Heart Failure

 - Exercise stress test —This test records the heart's electrical activity during increased physical activity.
 It may be coupled with an echocardiogram or myocardial perfusion imaging.
 People who cannot exercise may be given IV medication that simulates the effects of physical exertion.

 - Chest x-ray —To see heart enlargement or congestion in the lungs.

-- Echocardiogram —To evaluate the function of the heart's valves and chambers, and determine the amount of blood ejected from the heart with each heartbeat.
+- Echocardiogram —Ultrasound to evaluate the function of the heart's valves and chambers, and determine the amount of blood ejected from the heart with each heartbeat.
 An echocardiogram also can detect structural damage, tumors, or excess fluid around the heart.

 - Myocardial perfusion imaging —Contrast material is used to observe the heart muscle.
 Areas with diminished blood flow can be detected on the scan.

-- Coronary angiography and coronary catheterization—This test helps to detect obstruction in the arteries of heart and assess heart function.
+- Coronary angiography and coronary catheterization—These tests help to detect obstruction in the arteries of the heart and assesses heart function.
 Testing to check for blockage in the coronary arteries is recommended for some individuals with heart failure, especially younger people and people with symptoms of chest pain and angina .

 - CT angiography—Contast material is used to detect areas with diminished blood flow.